 - supported Linux distribution (for deploy).
 The following are supported: RHEL 6.2, 6.3, 6.4, 6.5, 6.6, and 6.7 RHEL 7.0, 7.1 and 7.2 SLES 11.2, 11.3, and 11.4 SLES 12 and SLES 12.1 Ubuntu 16.04 - A supported root disk type for snapshot/spawn.
-The following are supported: FBA ECKD - Images created with the previous version of the OpenStack support should be recaptured with an updated xcat-conf4z installed, version 2.0 or later. see below chapter for more detail on xcatconf4z. - An image deployed on a compute node must match the disk type supported by that compute node, as configured by the zvm_diskpool_type property in the nova.conf configuration file.
+The following are supported: FBA ECKD - Images created with the previous version of the OpenStack support should be recaptured with an updated zvmguestconfigure installed - An image deployed on a compute node must match the disk type supported by that compute node, as configured by the zvm\diskpool\type property in the zvmsdk.conf configuration file.
 A compute node supports deployment on either an ECKD or FBA image, but not both at the same time.
-If you wish to switch image types, you need to change the zvm_diskpool_type and zvm_diskpool properties in the nova.conf file, accordingly.
-Then restart the nova-compute service to make the changes take effect. - If you deploy an instance with an ephemeral disk, both the root disk and the ephemeral disk will be created with the disk type that was specified by zvm_diskpool_type property in the nova.conf file.
-That property can specify either ECKD or FBA. - When resizing, remember that you can only resize an instance to the same type of disk.
-For example, if an instance is built on an FBA type disk, you can resize it to a larger FBA disk, but not to an ECKD disk. - For glance image-create, it is strongly suggested that you capture an instance with a root disk size no greater than 5GB.
-If you really want to capture a larger root device, you will need to logon xCAT MN and modify the timeout value in for httpd service to make image-create work as expected.
+If you wish to switch image types, you need to change the zvm\diskpool\type and zvm\diskpool properties in the zvmsdk.conf file, accordingly.
+Then restart the nova-compute service to make the changes take effect. - If you deploy an instance with an ephemeral disk, both the root disk and the ephemeral disk will be created with the disk type that was specified by zvm\diskpool\type property in the zvmsdk.conf file.
+That property can specify either ECKD or FBA. - The network interfaces must be IPv4 interfaces. - Image names should be restricted to the UTF-8 subset, which corresponds to the ASCII character set.
+In addition, special characters such as /, , \$, %, @ should not be used.
+For the FBA disk type "vm", capture and deploy is supported only for an FBA disk with a single partition.
+Capture and deploy is not supported for the FBA disk type "vm" on a CMS formatted FBA disk. - The virtual server/Linux instance used as the source of the new image should meet the following criteria: 1.
+The root filesystem must not be on a logical volume.